 Students needing help with Latin, Calculus, or Statistics can take advantage of the peer-run tutoring, available every week in the St. John the Evangelist Library.
+Tutors are recommended by professors in the corresponding departments, and the program is overseen by Maribeth Martin and Dr. Miriam Byers.
 There is no cost to students, so there should be nothing keeping students from taking full advantage of these offerings.

-This program, under the direction of Dr. Thomas Stanford and with the assistance of Maribeth Kelly, pairs a student with an upperclassman who has excelled in his or her academic career at Christendom College.
+This system, under the direction of Maribeth Martin, pairs a student with an upperclassman who has excelled in his or her academic career at Christendom College.
 The upperclassman meets with the student in need on a regular basis to study together and to discuss strategies to help ensure academic success.

 - The Writing Center